kernelci/kernelci-project/kernelci.org/content/en/docs/legacy/instances/chromeos/chromeos_changelog.md

 #### board-overlays:
 - Forward ported the last remaining commit without conflicts.
 Will keep it for now but gradually will reduce its footprint as MTK SoCs start using the newer Google kernels with 6.6
 - Bumped octopus to 5.15 because tast fails with 4.14.
+- Cherry is now using the 6.6.x stable upstream kernel branch instead of the older 6.2 -next based branch.

 #### third_party/kernel/v5.10:
 - Removed fork in favor of chromeos-kernel-5_10

+#### third_party/kernel/upstream:
+- Bumped to 6.6.x plus 3 remaining display patches for cherry.

 ## R116